The Baldacchino

 Design & architecture

-The columns stand on 4 marble pedestals, with the papal ode of arms, and liberally scattered with the heraldic bees of the Barberini family, to which Pope Urban VIII belonged.
+The columns stand on 4 marble pedestals, with the papal ode of arms, and liberally scattered with the heraldic bees of the Barberini family, of Pope Urban VIII.

 Acanthus leaves entwine the base and the capitals.
 The spiral fluting of the columns suggests upward movement.
 Fringes and tassels dangle from the top of the covering.